-Dr Floyd Millen Chair of London Mutual Credit Union.
+Dr Floyd Millen

+Chair of London Mutual Credit Union.

-Treasurer's Report
+Treasurer's report

-Treasurer's Report for the Year Ending 30th September 2023
+Treasurer's Report for the Year Ending 30th September 2024

-On behalf of London Mutual Credit Union (LMCU), I present the Treasurer's Report and confirm the Auditor's opinion that the financial statements presented give an accurate and fair view of the credit union's affairs as of 30 September 2023 and its surplus/deficit for the year then ended.
+On behalf of London Mutual Credit Union (LMCU), I am pleased to present the Treasurer's Report for the year ending September 30th, 2024.
+I agree with the Auditor's opinion that the financial statements presented provide an accurate and fair view of the credit union's affairs as of that date.